Golden age of arcade video games

-The golden age of arcade games began to wane in 1983 due to a plethora of clones of popular titles that saturated arcades, the rise of home video game consoles, both coupled with a moral panic on the influence of arcades and video games on children.
-This fall occurred during the same time as the video game crash of 1983 but for significantly different reasons, though both marred revenues within the North American video game industry for several years.
-The arcade game sector revitalized later during the early 1990s particularly with the introduction of fighting games.
+The golden age of arcade games began to wane in 1983 due to a plethora of clones of popular titles that saturated arcades, and the rise of home video game consoles, both coupled with a moral panic on the influence of arcades and video games on children.
+This fall occurred during the same time as the video game crash of 1983 but for different reasons, though both marred revenues within the North American video game industry for several years.
+The arcade game sector revitalized later during the early 1990s particularly with the mainstream success of fighting games.

-Relevant time period
+Time period

-Although the exact years differ, most sources agree the period was from about the late 1970s to early 1980s.
+Although the exact years differ, most sources agree the period lasted from about the late 1970s to early 1980s.

 Technology journalist Jason Whittaker, in The Cyberspace Handbook, places the beginning of the golden age in 1978, with the release of Space Invaders.
-Video game journalist Steven L. Kent, in his book The Ultimate History of Video Games, places it at 1979 to 1983.
-The book pointed out that 1979 was the year that Space Invaders (which he credits for ushering in the golden age) was gaining considerable popularity in the United States, and the year that saw vector display technology, first seen in arcades in 1977 with Space Wars, rise to prominence via Atari's Asteroids.
-However, 1983 was the period that began "a fairly steady decline" in the coin-operated video game business and when many arcades started disappearing.
+Video game journalist Steven L. Kent argues in his book The Ultimate History of Video Games that it began the following year, when Space Invaders gained popularity in the United States and when vector display technology, first seen in arcades in 1977's Space Wars, rose to prominence via Atari's Asteroids.
+Kent says the period ended in 1983, which saw "a fairly steady decline" in the coin-operated video game business and arcades.

-Walter Day of Twin Galaxies places this period's beginning in the late 1970s, when color arcade games became more prevalent and arcade video games started appearing outside of their traditional bowling alley and bar locales, through to its ending in the mid-1980s.
 RePlay magazine in 1985 dated the arcade industry's "video boom" years from 1979 to 1982.
 The golden age of arcade games largely coincided with, and partly fueled, the second generation of game consoles and the microcomputer revolution.

-In contrast to most other sources, the History of Computing Project website places the golden age of video games between 1971 and 1983, covering the "mainstream appearance of video games as a consumer market" and "the rise of dedicated hardware systems and the origin of multi-game cartridge based systems".
-1971 was chosen as an earlier start date by the project for two reasons: the creator of Pong filed a pivotal patent regarding video game technology, and it was the release of the first arcade video game machine, Computer Space.